Heritage Tourism celebrates our region’s rich heritage and highlights our cultural resources.

 Washtenaw County, MI Historic Barns Tour Story Map

 Follow the Historic Barns Tour through Bridgewater, Manchester, and Sharon townships to see examples of nineteenth and twentieth century structures associated with one of the region's strongest industries: agriculture.

 Greek Revival Architecture Tour Story Map

-Those interested in Greek Revival Architecture can choose from several routes to view the style as expressed through a range of building materials (from fired and adobe brick to wood siding to cobblestone) and a variety of forms typical from the early settlement through the post-Civil War periods.
-Download the 2007 Greek Revival Tour (PDF).
+Greek Revival Architecture in Washtenaw County is expressed through a range of building materials (from fired and adobe brick to wood siding to cobblestone) and a variety of forms from the early settlement through the post-Civil War period.

 Esek Pray Trail Tour Story Map

 The Esek Pray Trail travels through Superior Township and features a variety of exceptional nineteenth century residences, one-room schoolhouses, and other resources tied to the family of Esek Pray, a founding leader of the State of Michigan, and his contemporaries.